CompleteBlenderCreator2/05_Animated_Lamp/README.md

 + Learn how to use another object as the point of reflection.
 + Understand that it is the origin that acts as the point of reflection.
 + See other objects rotational values change the axes of reflection.

+### 14 Lowering Your Cycles Render Time

++ How to change your Render settings.
++ You will have to run multiple tests.
++ Different scenes will have different characteristics depending on there complexity, but in general will follow a similar pattern.

 ### Adding Bones To Our Armature